 What is antibiotic resistant gonorrhoea?

-The UK Health Security Agency (UKHSA) confirmed that between December 2021 and February 2022, 4 cases of antibiotic resistant gonorrhoea have been found in the UK.
+A small number of cases of antibiotic resistant gonorrhoea have been found in the UK.

 Should I be worried?

 The UKHSA says that it’s too soon to know if these cases are the start of a long-term trend.
 And the first person who was found with the strain - a man in his 20s in London - has now been treated successfully.

 But we do know that STIs like gonorrhoea are on the rise in general.
 So it’s a good idea to take your sexual health seriously, use condoms to stop the spread of STIs and get tested regularly.